History of the Eastern Orthodox Church: Ottoman period

-In 1453AD, the city of Constantinople the last stronghold of the Byzantine Empire fell to the Ottoman Empire.
+In 1453 AD, the city of Constantinople, the last stronghold of the Byzantine Empire fell to the Ottoman Empire.
 By this time, Egypt had been under Muslim control for some seven centuries.
-Jerusalem had been conquered by the Umayyad Muslims in 638, won back by Rome in 1099 under the First Crusade and then finally reconquered by the Ottoman Muslims in 1517.
+Jerusalem had been conquered by the Umayyad Muslims in 638, won back by Rome in 1099 under the First Crusade and then finally reconquered by the Muslims under Saladin in 1187.

 Under Ottoman rule, the Greek Orthodox Church acquired power as an autonomous millet.
 The ecumenical patriarch was the religious and administrative ruler of the entire "Orthodox nation" (Ottoman administrative unit), which encompassed all the Orthodox subjects of the Empire, but was dominated by ethnic Greeks.

 Under the Ottoman Empire, violence against non-Muslims was common.
-One of the worst such episodes occurred under Yavuz Sultan Selim I. These event include the atrocities against, among others, the Serbs in AD 1804–1878 the Greeks in AD 1814–1832, and the Bulgarian AD 1876–1877 (also see Phanariote).
-As well as many individual Christians being made martyrs for stating their faith or speaking negatively against Islam.
+One of the worst such episodes occurred under Yavuz Sultan Selim I. These events includes the atrocities against, among others, the Serbs in 1804–1878, the Greeks in 1814–1832, and the Bulgarian in 1876–1877 (see also Phanariote), as well as many individual Christians being made martyrs for stating their faith or speaking negatively against Islam.